apache/apisix/docs/en/latest/deployment-modes.md

 Turning on the APISIX node in Stand-alone mode will no longer use the default etcd as the configuration center.

+For the old version of the standalone mode deployment guide, see the [Old Standalone Doc](https://apisix.apache.org/docs/apisix/2.15/stand-alone/).

 This method is more suitable for two types of users:

 1. Kubernetes(k8s)：Declarative API that dynamically updates the routing rules with a full yaml configuration.